torbsd/torbsd.github.io/testing-tb.md

 * are settings being saved with both "Privacy and Security Settings" and "Tor Network Settings" including bridges, slider, etc?

-* GeoIP data appearing in circuit status, i.e., right-clicking on the green onion icon?
+* GeoIP country data appearing in circuit status, i.e., right-clicking on the green onion icon?

 * does "New Tor Circuit for this Site" works?
-Should reload page and change the 3-hop circuit
+Should reload page and change the circuit

+* do all the knobs from /usr/local/lib/tor-browser-5.5/browser/defaults/preferences/all-openbsd.js get turned in about:config?

 * can TB act as a relay?